Top 5 Reasons Your Website Is Loading Slow and How to Fix It Fast

 3. Poor JavaScript Optimization

 JavaScript is popular amongst front-end developers for its ability to create interactive and dynamic websites.
+In fact, most of our developers here at Trio can use JavaScript, even if they aren’t in web development at all!
 However, poorly optimized scripts can lead to slow-loading websites.

 Large or inefficient JavaScript files can block other elements from loading, creating frustrating delays for users.